byronformwalt/Ruby-Practice/README.md

-TopTal-Technical-Interviews
+Practicing Ruby
 ===========================

-Repository for TopTal Technical Interviews and Screening Projects
+Repository for practicing Ruby skills and idoms on various classic algorithm problems.